safes007/wikijuris/ausip/passing-off.markdown

 ### Passing Off and Equity

 The court of equity were interested in passing off, not as a form of fraud, but in relation to the property aspects, namely the reputation of the trader.
-The equity court's focus on business reputation is one characteristic which is still central to todays tort of passing off.
+The equity court's focus on business reputation is one characteristic which is still central to today's tort of passing off.

 ## The Elements of Passing Off